espocrm/espocrm/README.md

 ### How to build

-You need to have nodejs installed.
+You need to have nodejs and Grunt CLI installed.

 1. Change to the project's root directory.
 2. Install project dependencies with `npm install`.